S10267643/FED_ASSIGNMENT_2/README.md

 ## Design Process
 ## Features
 ## Credits
+The game code is taken from this: https://github.com/LERUfic/Catch-The-Beat-Java-
 ### Media
 ### Acknowledgements
 Various features of the MokeSell website have been inspired from Carousell.